Alternative 3: Reception

-Austin writes that he was both delighted and disturbed by the Alternative 3 controversy, and adds that the reasons "a clever hoax, openly admitted to be such by its creators, should continue to exercise the fascination it so obviously does the best part of a generation after its first appearance is beyond my feeble powers of analysis and explanation."
+Nick Austin, then editorial director at Sphere Books (publisher of the novelization), writes that he was both delighted and disturbed by the Alternative 3 controversy, and adds that the reasons "a clever hoax, openly admitted to be such by its creators, should continue to exercise the fascination it so obviously does the best part of a generation after its first appearance is beyond my feeble powers of analysis and explanation."

 Related texts

 Authorised

-In 1978, a tie-in "nonfiction" book written by Leslie Watkins with David Ambrose and Christopher Miles, appeared from Sphere Books Ltd, of Gray's Inn Road, London.
+In 1978, a tie-in "nonfiction" book written by Leslie Watkins with David Ambrose and Christopher Miles, appeared from Sphere Books Ltd, of London.
 An American edition, also marketed as nonfiction, appeared from Avon Books, with the title stylised as Alternative 003.
 The novelisation added further detail to many of the claims presented in the show, with some changes.
-Rather than fictional astronauts like Bob Grodin, it now includes bogus quotes from real ones such as Buzz Aldrin and Edgar Mitchell.
+Rather than fictional astronauts like Bob Grodin, it included bogus quotes from real ones such as Buzz Aldrin and Edgar Mitchell.
 Instead of the astronauts discovering primitive life on Mars, they discover a breathable atmosphere.
-The book further claims that the conspirators have been engaged in shipping staff to a secret base on Mars, abducting potential workers to use as slaves.
+The book further claimed that the conspirators have been engaged in shipping staff to a secret base on Mars, abducting potential workers to use as slaves.

 Unauthorised

-Jim Keith's Casebook on Alternative 3: Ufo's, Secret Societies and World Control argues that some elements of the 1977 broadcast were in fact true.
+Jim Keith's Casebook on Alternative 3: UFOs, Secret Societies and World Control argues that some elements of the 1977 broadcast were in fact true.

 Ken Mitchell's novel Alternative 3 uses the Alternative 3 scenario as a background to a techno thriller.

 On 20 June 2010, the 33rd anniversary of the original Anglia Television broadcast, an unofficial, allegedly "unexpurgated" eBook version of Watkins' book "edited by Anonymous" and published by "Archimedes Press" appeared online.
 It contained a new foreword and other material.